Victoria Park, Southport

 The park is also used for the RAF Woodvale Rally, that had to move to the location after Asbestos was discovered on the RAF base, just outside Formby in 2012.
 However this was cancelled in 2018 following a dispute with the organisers.

 It is also home to Southport & Birkdale Croquet Club.

 There are two crown bowling greens and pavilion which is home to Victoria Park Bowling Club.

-The site has come under controversy over recent years due to the green space often being closed in order to accommodate touring caravan clubs.